mmokhtar761/freeRTOS_with_EDF_schedular/README.md

 4. **Context Switching:**
    The `vTaskSwitchContext` function was updated to always select the task with the nearest deadline for execution.

-5. **Trace Macros:**
-   Custom trace macros were added to log task switches and delays during runtime.

 ## Tasks Description
 Six tasks were implemented to verify the EDF scheduler: